gromacs/gromacs/docs/release-notes/2022/major/performance.rst

 After a series of improvements, the loops in the parameter- and atom-lookup code in ``gmx grompp`` have been transformed to run faster while using simpler, standard code idioms.

+PME decomposition support in mixed mode with CUDA and process-MPI
+"""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""

+PME decomposition is supported now in mixed mode with CUDA backend.
+This is supported only if GROMACS is compiled with external process-MPI and underlying MPI implementation is CUDA-aware.
+This feature lacks substantial testing and has been disabled by default but can be enabled by setting GMX_GPU_PME_DECOMPOSITION=1 environment variable.